pgroonga/pgroonga.github.io/tutorial/index.md

 -- (2 rows)
 ```

-Query syntax is similar to syntax of Web search engine.
+Query syntax is similar to syntax of Web search engine ( `keyword1 OR keyword2` means `OR` search and `keyword1 keyword2` means `AND` search ).
 For example, you can use `OR` to merge result sets of performing full text search by two or more words.
 In the above example, you get a merged result set.
 The merged result set has records that includes `PGroonga` or `PostgreSQL`.

 See [Groonga document](http://groonga.org/docs/reference/grn_expr/query_syntax.html) for full query syntax.